On Bisimulations for Description Logics: Bisimulations and Invariance Results

 As mentioned in the introduction, in the independent work~\cite{LutzPW11} Lutz et al.\ use the notion of global bisimulation to characterize invariance of TBoxes, whose condition is the same as our bisimulation conditions \eqref{bs:eqU1} and \eqref{bs:eqU2} for the universal role.
 Their result on invariance of TBoxes is not stronger than our Corollary~\ref{cor: TBox-invar}: one can just add $U$ to $\Phi$, and the considered TBox, which may not use $U$, is invariant w.r.t.\ the corresponding bisimulation satisfying the conditions \eqref{bs:eqU1} and \eqref{bs:eqU2}.
-On the matter of originality of our Corollary~\ref{cor: TBox-invar} and Theorem~\ref{theorem: TBox-inv-2}, as mentioned in the introduction, they appeared to the public in~\cite{BSDLv1} a few days earlier than~\cite{abs-1104-2844}.
-Besides, the family of DLs considered in the current paper contains other logics than the DL \ALCQIO considered in~\cite{LutzPW11}.
+Furthermore, the family of DLs considered in this dissertation contains other logics than the DL \ALCQIO considered in~\cite{LutzPW11}.
+On the matter of originality of our Corollary~\ref{cor: TBox-invar} and Theorem~\ref{theorem: TBox-inv-2}, note that they appeared to the public early in~\cite{BSDLv1}.

 The following theorem concerns invariance of ABoxes w.r.t.~$\mLP$-bisimulation.

 \begin{theorem} \TheoremABoxInv \end{theorem}